-With news of dengue clusters popping up across Singapore, it’s important to know and take measures to prevent mosquitoes from breeding in your home in order to avoid the spread of dengue fever.
+Apart from not wanting the annoyance and discomfort of mosquito bites, with dengue fever in Singapore, it’s even more important to prevent mosquitoes from breeding in your home or garden.
 The team at Rentokil shares some key ways to do this, including a unique mosquito trap that takes care of it 24/7.
-There’s a free trial available, too!

 #1 Stay aware